bhodorog/pytest-vts/README.md

       doesn't consider the body when trying to match the current request => always the first url is matched.
 Consider vendoring a modified version of [responses][].
+  19. Add unittests for using vts as part of a higher fixture and lower fixtures using [requests][]
+  20. Have vts report which tests are still making http requests (using [requests][]) and suggest to use vts

 [betamax]: https://betamax.readthedocs.org/